do1fmd/BV9900Pro-optimization/README.md

 Now connect the switched-off phone to PC while holding the Vol-Up button.
 The readback will take some time.

-# Unlock Bootloader
-Go to the settings, "About phone" and press the Build number at least 10 times in a row.
-Now head back to the settings menu -> System.
-There you will find the new entry "Developer options".
-Here you can unlock the bootloader by activating "OEM unlocking" and also enable "USB debugging".
-Open terminal and run ``adb reboot bootloader`` to enter fastboot mode.
-Alternatively you can switch off the phone and press Volume Up + Power to enter a boot menu.
-Choose fastboot mode with Volume Up button here and confirm that with Volume Down.
-Open terminal on your PC and run ``astboot flashing unlock``.
-Now reboot your phone by executing ``fastboot reboot``.
-All your usedata will get wiped now.

 # Update Firmware (Not mandatory, if Android 10 is already installed)
 You can now update (and also downgrade) the firmware of your BV9900 Pro with SP Flash tools.